The BEST Chocolate Lava Cake

 - Don’t Overbake: This is the most crucial step.
 The goal is a molten center, which means the cake needs to be slightly underbaked.
 Use a toothpick to test the edges; they should be set, but the center should still be jiggly.
 Err on the side of underbaking rather than overbaking.

-- Use High-Quality Chocolate: The rich, gooey center of a lava cake relies heavily on the quality of the chocolate.
-Opt for a good-quality dark chocolate with a high cocoa percentage (around 60-70%) for a deep, intense flavor.
+- Use High Quality Chocolate: The rich, gooey center of a lava cake relies heavily on the quality of the chocolate.
+Opt for a good quality dark chocolate with a high cocoa percentage (around 60-70%) for a deep, intense flavor.
 Avoid using chocolate chips, as they often contain stabilizers that can prevent them from melting smoothly.

 - Chill the Batter (Optional, but Recommended): Chilling the batter for at least 30 minutes before baking can help create a more distinct molten center.
 This allows the outer layer to set faster, while the inner chocolate remains liquid.